2026 Awards Nomination Guide

 Plant a seed of recognition

-This guide was created to help you prepare and submit a nomination for the 2026 OEAwards for Excellence.
+This guide was created to help you prepare and submit a nomination for the 2026 Open Education Awards for Excellence (OEAwards).

-As a community-based open program, the OEAwards welcomes all who are invested in open education to suggest people and projects worthy of recognition through the awards.
+As a community-driven open program, the OEAwards welcomes all who are invested in Open Education to suggest people and projects worthy of recognition through the awards.
 OEGlobal membership is not a requirement to be nominated or to submit a nomination.

 This reflects our 2026 theme, “Everything Starts with a Seed,” emphasizing that recognizing all nominees is as important as honoring the final awardees.
-As in previous years, every nominee and shortlisted finalist will be acknowledged alongside the winners in the 2026 OEAwards program.
+As in previous years, every nominee and shortlisted finalist will be acknowledged alongside the winners of the 2026 OEAwards.

 If you nominated someone in the past, we want to thank you!
-We ask you to do so again, this year, digging deep to nominate those lesser known gems of open education that are worth flowering and sharing
+We ask you to do so again, this year, digging deep to nominate those lesser-known gems of Open Education that are worth flourishing and sharing.

-Note: While we acknowledge the capabilities and potential implications of Generative AI, we do not prohibit its use for crafting a nomination or enhancing your language.
-However, we strongly ask you to be transparent by detailing how you utilized AI-powered tools in creating your nomination (please include this information where indicated in the form).
+Note: While we acknowledge both the potential capabilities and potential implications of Generative AI, we do not prohibit its use for crafting a nomination or enhancing your language.
+However, we require that you be transparent by detailing which AI-powered tools you used and how you used them in creating your nomination.

 What or Who to Nominate

 Draw inspiration from previous award winners!
 Explore the OEAwards Hall of Fame to view the 284 awards shared since 2011.
-Try a dose of serendipity by looking at a randomly chosen previous award winner.
+You can try a dose of serendipity by looking at a randomly chosen previous award winner.

-You can also listen to or read from our collection of OEAward Impact Stories, or tune into the OEGlobal Voices podcast, which features conversations with award winners dating back to 2021.
+You can also listen to or read our collection of OEAward Impact Stories, or tune into the episodes of the OEGlobal Voices podcast that feature conversations with award winners.

 Choosing the award or category for your Nomination

-In years past, nominators had tp chose from 16 different award categories.
-For 2026, we’ve have kept a simpler structure of just three main award categories:
+In years past, nominators had to choose from 16 different award categories.
+For 2026, we’ll keep the simpler structure of three main award categories:

 1. Individual Awards (People of Open)